reorproject/reor/README.md

 ## About
 **The Reor Project** is a personal knowledge management tool that automatically manages your knowledge with AI: It connects together related ideas, provides semantic search and answers questions with the full context of the knowledge base.
 You can edit your knowledge base with an Obsidian-like WYSIWYG markdown editor.

 Reor was built right from the very start to be able to **run models locally**.
-We believe running models locally *(and privately)* is essential: no one entity should be able to control the world's new forms of intelligence, no matter how "open" they are.
+We believe running models locally *(and privately)* is essential: no one entity should be able to control the world's first artificially intelligent systems, no matter how "open" they are.

 ![reor](https://github.com/reorproject/reor/assets/17236551/cf743f16-fe5d-4099-bc08-74b8c76709c4)